The Best Guest Farm & Vineyard Accommodation in South Africa in 2021

 Between the two tourist magnets of KwaZulu Natal and the Western Cape lies the Eastern Cape, which, apart from where it meets the Garden Route is generally far less developed in terms of its tourist industry and is much more traditionally African than its two neighbors.

 It is also just as, if not more, beautiful, but far less visited.
 It has hundreds of kilometers of almost untouched coastline and its interior is dominated by the enormous Great Karoo, an enormous semi-desert region which stretches over 400,000 square kilometers between the Eastern, Northern and Western Capes.

 The other side of the Drakensberg mountains from Kwazulu Natal and Lesotho is The Free State province.
 A cultural heartland for the Afrikaner people.
 It was here that in 1854 the Afrikaner or Boer people were granted independence from Britain and formed what was known as the ‘Orange Free State’ in honour of their Dutch origins.

 It went back to being a province of South Africa later of course and for most of its history it, and its people became more synonymous with insularity and an enthusiasm for apartheid than any other cultural offerings.
 Which is a pity because there is plenty more to discover about this unique culture and people and their hardy, frontier mentality.

 The highlight of the province is the Golden Gate Highlands National Park and the craggy red sandstone rocks of the Maloti mountains.
-Apart from that it is mainly plains of rich fertile farmland growing sunflowers, maize and wheat and one or two nice farmstays along the way.
+Apart from that it is mainly plains of rich fertile farm land growing sunflowers, maize and wheat and some nice farm accommodation along the way.

 Apart from to go to the giant gaudy resort of Sun City not many people decide to take a trip to North West Province.
 It’s a laid back tranquil place of small villages and great grasslands and has two very impressive national parks; The Pilanesberg National Park and the Madikwe Game Reserve.